1. Who is involved in GDT Events?

 Winning prices are the final prices at the close of the auction.

 The price paid by successful bidders will be the winning price.
-All winning bidders pay the same FAS price.
+All winning bidders pay the same FAS or FCA price.
 Winning bidders may be required to pay freight rates, insurance and any ancillary charges previously specified between the sellers and bidder.
 These charges are notified to all registered bidders prior to each Trading Event in the bidder contracting information file.

 GDT publishes all winning prices that are higher than their starting prices or ‘market determined’.
 A Winning Price is assessed as being ‘market determined’ in any circumstance where bidding demand was sufficient to cause an increase in Announced Price from the Starting price, irrespective of whether bidding demand was or was not sufficient to result in the Announced Price becoming the Winning Price at the close of the Trading Event.